stundenblume/platypus_doc/docs/source/jetson/peripheral/network.rst

     server 192.168.2.100

     # Use Ubuntu's ntp server as a fallback.
-    server ntp.ubuntu.com
+    # server ntp.ubuntu.com
     server 127.127.1.0
     fudge 127.127.1.0 stratum 10

-Finally, to listen to time broadcasts on the local network you should de-comment the last two lines:
+In the end of the file, disable auth as you trust everybody on the network.

 .. code-block:: bash

     disable auth
-    broadcastclient

 An example of the configuration used in ``ntp.conf`` in the client machine, access the `Github page <https://raw.githubusercontent.com/lsa-pucrs/platypus_doc/master/docs/source/jetson/scripts/ntp.client.conf>`_.
 Having configurated the client, you have to restart the NTP daemon and wait few seconds to update the clock.
 Restart the daemon by running: